chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 14:
+1. Yesterday it was too hot to do any work so I watched some EUFA Euro2020 soccer between France and Portugal.
+Great game.
+2. Today I finished lesson 3.
+I jnew taking some time at church mass for wellness would give me the drive to push through.
+Posted my updates to my blog.
+3. Classes for AWS ML scholarship start on Monday June 28, 2021 so don't know what to do here...

 Day 13:
 1. Yesterday I made it to lesson 3.23.
 Held our weekly meetup with #st_canada.
 Meeting minutes are here.
 2. Today I took some time off.
 Updated my blog of daily scrum tasks.